Cartography-jpl/geocal/README.md

 ## Documentation

-When you do a
+There is higher level documentation at [Github GeoCal Documentation](https://github.jpl.nasa.gov/Cartography/GeoCalDocumentation).
+In particular, there is detailed documentation about one specific mission [MSPI Documentation](https://github.jpl.nasa.gov/pages/Cartography/GeoCalDocumentation/introduction.html).

+There is lower level doxgyen documentation describing each class in details.
+You can create a local copy as part of:

     make install

-we create doxygen documentation for the C++ code.
+where create doxygen documentation for the C++ code.
 This will appear in the directory \<install prefix\>/share/doc/geocal.

 The documentation can also be viewed from a version pushed into